fuad-rahman-biswas/Currency-Converter/README.md

 2. **Compile and Run**:
 - Open the project in your preferred Java IDE (e.g., NetBeans, IntelliJ).
--Compile and run the CurrencyConvert.java file.
+- Compile and run the CurrencyConvert.java file.

 ## 💡 Usage